 Churches of Christ in WA (COCWA) is an organisation with a purpose to remove obstacles so churches and ministry partners can fulfill their purpose.
 We are a movement compelled and propelled by the mission of Jesus.
 We look to plant new works, extend community services, and strengthen our partnerships.

 Our goal is to support, affirm and encourage the churches through our values of unity in diversity and the mission ministry that engaged all of God’s people.

 10 August 2020

-While Victoria has experienced a second wave of infection and is now on strict lockdown, we encourage our Churches to maintain their COVID safety plan and ensure safe hygiene practices are in place.
+We encourage Churches to maintain their COVID safety plan and ensure safe hygiene practices are in place.
 Now is not the time to become complacent.
 While we are fortunate in WA, there is the chance of a second wave at some point.
-Churches should remain vigilant and be prepared for the possibility of moving to online services.
+Churches should remain vigilant and be prepared for the possibility of moving to online services again.

 UPDATE – WA MOVING TO PHASE 4 RESTRICTIONS